MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence.md

 Rich Presence shows what activity a user is currently doing, in which area of which game.

+Rich Presence is a feature in the Xbox Live Social platform.

 ## In this section